freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 ## 4. Configure Tor Browser with Known Obfs4 Bridge

 These are the instructions for Windows.
-The process will be similar on other operating systems.
+On macOS (OSX) you will need to double-click on the downloaded dmg file and drag Tor Browser to your Applications folder.
+On Linux, you will need to:

+* Open a terminal emulator
+* Change into your Downloads directory
+* Extract the setup file contents, e.g. `tar -xvJf tor-browser-linux64-8.5.3_zh-CN.tar.xz`
+* Change into the extracted Tor browser directory
+* Type `./start-tor-browser.desktop` to start the setup process

 Start by launching the Tor Browser installer.